reservoirpy/reservoirpy/README.md

+# ReservoirPy (FunkyReservoir)
-# ReservoirPy A simple and flexible code for Reservoir Computing architectures like Echo State Networks.
+A simple and flexible code for Reservoir Computing architectures like Echo State Networks.

 This toolbox works for Python 3 (and should be compatible for Python2).
 We just updated it from Python 2 to 3, so tell us if you have any issue with it.